Flalemuel/Network-Monitoring-Dashboard/README.md

 ### For NOC Operators

 **Refreshing data**
 Click the **Refresh Data** button in the toolbar to pull the latest entries from the spreadsheet.
-The dashboard does not auto-refresh — it must be triggered manually.
+The dashboard does not auto-refresh — it must be triggered manually. `Data_Raw` sheet and `Data_Alarms` sheet must be updated manually in the Google Spreadsheet first.

 **Switching between CSR and BBU**
 Click **Switch to BBU** (or **Switch to CSR**) to change the monitoring mode.
 This switches the donut chart, Down Detail table, and Top 10 table to reflect the selected device type.
 The alarm section is independent of this toggle.